cellomonster/iOS-Discord-Classic/README.md

-###### It is known that third party clients (such as this) and modifications to the official client are **against terms of service.** However, Discord staff have on multiple occasions stated they do not actively seek out users for using such clients/mods.
-Regardless, if for what ever reason you are punished for using this client, **I am not responsible**.
+###### It is known that third party clients are **against terms of service.** However, Discord staff have on multiple occasions stated they do not actively punish users for simply using such clients.
+Regardless, if you are punished for using this client, **I am not responsible**.
 Use at your own risk!